 LIBOR Transition Risk: The strategy may invest in securities that use the London Interbank Offered Rate ("LIBOR") as a benchmark or reference rate for interest rate calculations.
-Most currencies of LIBOR were phased out at the end of 2021, with the remaining ones to be phased out in 2023.
+LIBOR and other reference rates are generally intended to represent the rate at which contributing banks may obtain short-term borrowings from each other within certain financial markets.
+Most maturities and currencies of LIBOR were phased out at the end of 2021, with the remaining ones to be phased out on June 30, 2023.
 These events and any additional regulatory or market changes may have an adverse impact on the strategy or its investments, including increased volatility or illiquidity in the markets for instruments that rely on LIBOR.
-There remains uncertainty regarding the nature of any replacement rate and the impact of the transition from LIBOR on the strategy and the financial markets generally.
-Regulators and market participants are working together to develop successor reference rates.
-The Secured Overnight Financing Rate ("SOFR") has been selected by a committee established by the Board of Governors of the Federal Reserve System to replace LIBOR as a reference rate in the U.S. Other countries have undertaken similar initiatives to identify replacement reference rates for LIBOR in their respective markets.
+There remains uncertainty regarding the impact of the transition from LIBOR on the strategy and the financial markets generally.
+Regulators and market participants are working together to develop successor reference rates and U.S. law requires that contracts without a practicable LIBOR alternate default to the Secured Overnight Financing Rate ("SOFR") plus a set spread beginning in mid-2023.
+SOFR has been selected by a committee established by the Board of Governors of the Federal Reserve System to replace LIBOR as a reference rate in the U.S. Other countries have undertaken similar initiatives to identify replacement reference rates for LIBOR in their respective markets.
 However, there are obstacles to converting certain securities and transactions to a new reference or benchmark rate, as well as risks associated with using a new reference rate with respect to new investments and transactions.
 It is expected that market participants will focus on the transition mechanisms by which reference rates in existing contracts or instruments may be amended, whether through legislation, marketwide protocols, fallback contractual provisions, bespoke negotiations or amendments or otherwise.
+Nonetheless, there remains uncertainty about the impact of the transition from LIBOR on a strategy and the financial markets generally.
 The transition process, or the failure of an industry to transition, could lead to increased volatility and illiquidity in markets for instruments that currently rely on LIBOR to determine interest rates, a reduction in the values of some LIBOR-based investments, all of which could impact the strategy.